OpenNebula/docs/source/installation_and_configuration/containerized_deployment/custom.rst

 #. *(optional)* In maintenance mode, turn off autostart for services managed by Supervisor (configured in ``MAINTENANCE_MODE``)
 #.
 Update the Supervisor and let it manage the lifetime of the services from now on

-The :ref:`image parameters <reference_params>` affect the bootstrap process and control which services and how are deployed inside the container.
+The :ref:`image parameters <container_reference_params>` affect the bootstrap process and control which services and how are deployed inside the container.

 .. important::